soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 ## Tools and Technologies ⚒️

 This Section is for you if you are a future PyCon India or any other conference organizer.
-Thanks to the following tools which helped us make the conference possible.
+The following tools helped make the conference possible.

 1. [Junction](https://github.com/pythonindia/junction): A Django-based web application for proposals and reviewer management.

 2. [Jitsi](https://meet.jit.si/): A free web and mobile app to start and join meetings.

-3. [Zoho Mail](https://mail.zoho.in/): A free mailbox to send and receive emails with a custom domain like *cfp@in.pycon.org*, *tickets@in.pycon.org or contact@in.pycon.org*.
+3. [Zoho Mail](https://mail.zoho.in/) is a free mailbox for sending and receiving emails with a custom domain like cfp@in.pycon.org, tickets@in.pycon.org, *or contact@in.pycon.org*.

 4. [GitHub Project Manager](https://github.com/orgs/pythonindia/projects/3): We have used the GitHub project manager to manage the workgroup tasks.

-5. Google Docs: For Agenda, MoM, and further free-flowing text-related documents, we have used Google Docs extensively.
+5. Google Docs: We have extensively used Google Docs for Agenda, MoM, and other free-flowing text-related documents.

 6. Google Sheets: We have used Google Sheets extensively from day 1 to manage the proposals, categorize and classify them, etc.

-7. Google Forms: We have used Google Forms to get reviewer, proposer, and speaker inputs at different phases of the conference.
+7. Google Forms: We have used Google Forms to collect reviewer, proposer, and speaker input at various conference phases.

 8. [Netlify](https://netlify.com/): We have used Netlify for PR review and our blog and website deployment.